-According to the most recent Open Doors survey, in the 2015-2016 academic year, 2889 students from Ecuador were embarked in some form of educational experience in the U.S., which represents an increase of 3.3% from the previous year.
-The number of U.S. students our country welcomes also went up by 1.3% from 2014 to 2015.
-The Ecuadorian Government continues to offer the large scholarship program for graduate studies and the GAR program of scholarship for undergraduate students.
+According to the most recent Open Doors survey, in the 2016-2017 academic year, 3032 students from Ecuador were embarked in some form of educational experience in the U.S., which represents an increase of 4.9% from the previous year, even under the difficult economic situation the country is undergoing.
+Although two spots down this year, Ecuador remains within the top 25 destinations for U.S. students, currently holding the 19th place in the ranking.
+The Ecuadorian Government continues to offer the large scholarship program for graduate studies and the GAR program of scholarships for undergraduate students.
+The Fulbright Program offers scholarships for graduate education in the U.S. as well.
 Quito is the city with the highest level of English in the country and the U.S. is one of the top places people consider when thinking about education abroad, which makes it a very good market for recruitment.